• HOME

 Read More

-GK is an advocate & solicitor and an international commercial arbitrator.
-He is a constitutionalist, author and littérateur.
-He lives in KL.
+GK is a senior advocate, international arbitrator, constitutionalist, author and littérateur.
+He lives in KL, Malaysia.

 learn more